Aleksej-Shherbak/Aleksej_Shherbak_Dot_Net_Developer/README.md

 ### **DevOps**:
 * Familiar with Gitlab CI, Jenkins, Github actions, Azure devops

-### **Additional instruments**:
+### **Additional instruments and skils**:
-* Git, Rest, xDebug, Docker / docker-compose
+* Git, Rest, xDebug, Docker / docker-compose, GoF Design Patterns, OOP

-### **SDLC**:
-* GoF Design Patterns, OOP

 ## WORK HISTORY

 ### **Quantum Art, Backend Developer, September 2020 - till now**
  https://quantumart.ru

-* Conducting requirements gathering and validation as a part of collaboration for the critical parts of a big telecom operator's website.
+* Assessing, gathering and validation project requirements using Agile & Scrum principles related to the critical parts of a big telecom operator's website resulting in estimation of Level of effort and required working hours.
 * Developing new and customization of the existing features (backend 80%, frontend 20%) for the high-volume telecom operator website.
 * Documenting implemented features.
-* Assessing project requirements using Agile & Scrum principles related to the critical parts of a big telecom operator's website resulting in estimation of Level of effort and required working hours.

 ### **PushApp, Backend Developer, Fullstack Developer, August 2018 — June 2020**
 https://pushapp.ru

-* Maintaining newly developed and legacy systems critical internal web application utilizing PHP, Laravel, Codeigniter, JavaScript and ES6, jQuery.
+* Maintaining newly developed and legacy systems critical internal web application utilizing PHP, Laravel, Codeigniter, JavaScript and ES6, Vue.JS, jQuery.
 * Designing new databases and data schemas for the business-critical online service improving data integrity and execution efficiency.
-* Creating new web applications from scratch
+* Creating new web applications from scratch.
-* Full Stack development of the high-volume analytical-facing web application applying knowledge of Vue/Vuex and Rest.
+* Full Stack development of the high-volume analytical-facing web application applying knowledge of Vue/Vuex and Laravel.
-* Performance tunning of the legacy data storages.
+* Performance tunning of the legacy web applications.
 * Mentoring and couching newly hired team members.

-### **Blackidea, Fullstack Developer, Fullstack Developer, December 2017 — June 2018**
+### **Blackidea, Fullstack Developer, December 2017 — June 2018**
 * Full Stack development of the high-volume eCommerce website using PHP and Bitrix framework.
 * Developing web applications from scratch using the company's own architecture PHP boilerplate.